 During his four-year career, he helped the team to 61 wins.
 During his first three seasons, the Falcons were a .500 team, posting a 51-51-8 record.
 The Falcons won 19 games his freshman year and finished with a winning record (19-18-2) for the first time in 11 years.
 He then helped the Falcons to consecutive 16-win seasons in 2000-01 and 2001-02.

 After spending the 2003-04 season with the hockey team as a graduate assistant, Berg’s first assignment was with the 20th Contracting Squadron at Shaw Air Force Base, S.C.
 Berg served as the deputy flight commander for the services element and was named the company grade officer of the year for 2005.

 While at Shaw, Berg played 50 games for the Columbia Inferno of the East Coast Hockey League.

-Berg, and his wife, Lauren, reside in Palmer Lake.
+Berg, and his wife, Lauren, have one son, J.P., and reside in Palmer Lake.